Leadership Partners Texas

 For districts that want an in-semester checkpoint, ARA can include a brief 90-day pulse aligned to your initial results, so leaders can confirm early movement and refine their focus.

-The Research Foundation: The Four Paths of Influence
+Research Foundation: The Four Paths of Influence

 How Leadership Conditions Shape Outcomes: Understanding the Four Paths